-DIJIT SYSTEMS introduced its latest product at the 99/Fest-West 87 in Los Angeles May 16th, 1987: The Advanced Video Processor Card.
-The AVPC fits into the Peripheral Expansion Box and compatible with existing TI 99/4A is software.
-It features 80 column text, graphics and up to 512 advanced DIJIT SYSTEMS The card colors. contains 192k of video RAM and is with the designed to work DIJIT-EYEzer, and external Gen-lock and video digitizing accessory.
-This allow titling and graphic wi11 well as overlays on home videos as manipulation of external computer video images.
+DIJIT SYSTEMS introduced its latest product at the 99/Fest-West 87 in Los Angeles May 16th, 1987: The Advanced The AVPC fits Video Processor Card. into the Peripheral Expansion Box and is compatible with existing TI 99/4A software.
+It features 80 column text, graphics and up to 512 advanced DIJIT SYSTEMS colors.
+The card contains 192k of video RAM and is with designed work the to DIJIT-EYEzer, and external Gen-lock and video digitizing accessory.
+This ыi]] allow titling and graphic overlays on home videos as well as computer manipulation of external video images.

-The DIJIT Systems AVPC gives the TI processing power 99/4A video comparible with the Atari ST and Amica.
+The DIJIT Systems AVPC gives the TI 99/4A video processing power comparible with the Atari ST and Amiga.

-After seeing the side port version, Tom Spillane of DIJIT Systems decided a different version for the that Peripheral Expansion Box was a logical product.
+After seeing the side port version, Tom Spillane of DIJIT Systems decided that a different version for the Peripheral Expansion Box was a logical product.
 If you recall, DIJIT markets an RGB monitor interface for the TI 99/4A.

-In following up the information, I Spillane at some spoke with Mr. length regarding their 80 Column CARD.
+In following up the information, I spoke with Mr. Spillane at some length regarding their 80 Column CARD.
 It works with most existing software, has a palette of 512 colours, built-in interface for mouse and light pen input as well as working with Basic, Extended Basic and Assembly language.

-The approach taken by DIJIT neatly addresses the problems of providing for 80 column display from the PEB: the necessary information is placed on the bus and is decoded on the card rather than relying on the information from the 9918A VDP (Video Display This gives the "AVPC Processor). flexibility and Card" additional ability to perform other functions.
+The approach taken by DIJIT neatly addresses the problems of providing for 80 column display from the PEB: the necessary information is placed on the bus and is decoded on the card rather than relying on the information from the 9918A VDP (Video Display Processor).
+This gives the "AVPC Card" additional flexibility and ability to perform other functions.

-DIJIT recommends the Magnavox HCM 515 RGB monitor for analog video with to Mr. unit.
-According their Spillane a video digitizer unit W111 application be the primary additional software being made available by independent programmers ~ such as David Allan and others.
+DIJIT recommends the Magnavox HCM 515 RGB monitor for analog video with their unit.
+According to Mr. Spillane a video digitizer unit will be the primary application with additional software being made available by independent programmers such as David Allan and others.